flutter/flutter/specs/style.md

     // return result;

   void setProperty(RenderNode node, PropertyHandle property, any value, String pseudoElement = ''); // O(1)
-    // if called from an adjustProperties() method during the property adjustment phase,
     // replaces the value that getProperty() would return on that node with /value/
-    // this also clears the dependency bits and sets the property state to null
+    // this also clears the dependency bits, dirty bits, and sets the property state to null
+    // this also clears any relevant lifetime-enforcing tasks

   void take(RenderNode victim); // sets victim.ownerLayoutManager = this;
     // assert: victim hasn't been take()n yet during this layout
-    // assert: victim.needsLayout == true
     // assert: an ancestor of victim has node.layoutManager == this (aka, victim is a descendant of this.node)

   virtual void release(RenderNode victim);